adamaveray/replayed/README.md

 Styling
 -------

-The system can be re-themed easily by writing "cartridges" – a fancy name for a new stylesheet and any images the theme uses.
+The system can be re-themed easily by writing "cartridges" – a fancy name for a new template, stylesheet and any images the theme uses.
 You can also [browse the pre-made cartridges](http://github.com/adamaveray/replayed-cartridges).